 - 1. Course title and a transcript showing the grade for the course. - 2.
 A copy of the catalog description of the course. - 3.
 A syllabus for the course or a list of topics covered in the course. - 4.
 Identification of the text(s) used in the course. - 5.
-A written description of how the course(s) fits into a coherent program of study.

-- Requests for reductions must be made by the beginning of the second year of study. - Requests for reductions must be approved by the advisor, the DCT, and the Associate Chair for Graduate Studies.
+A written description of how the course(s) fits into a coherent program of study. - Requests for reductions are due by the beginning of the second year of study. - The advisor, DCT, and Associate Chair for Graduate Studies approve requests for reductions.